Russia and U.S. air strikes caused mass civilian deaths in Syria: U.N.

 The report is based on 500 confidential interviews conducted with victims and witnesses abroad or in Syria via social media.
 The Assad government has never let the team into the country.

 Syrian government forces used chemical weapons against insurgents in eastern Ghouta, including chlorine three times in July, and in Harasta on the western edge of the zone in November, the report said.

-“The use of chemical weapons is prohibited under customary international humanitarian law regardless of the presence of a valid military target, including when used against enemy fighters,” it said.
+The U.N. investigators had previously documented 33 chemical weapons attacks in Syria.

 The Syrian government has denied using chemical weapons, saying it surrendered its stockpiles after signing the global ban in 2013.